WHY should you volunteer with Nightline?

 HOW do you become a Nightline volunteer?

 To become an official Nightline volunteer you need complete four, weekly 2-hour training sessions and a final training weekend.
 Once your training is complete you will be assessed through mock calls.
-If you satisfactorily complete this you can start taking calls, with your first two shifts being supervised by an experienced Nightliner.
-Then to remain a Nightline volunteer you are just required to complete two shifts a semester and ensure you stay up to date.
+If you satisfactorily complete this, you can start taking calls with your first two shifts being supervised by an experienced Nightliner.
+Then to remain a Nightline volunteer you are just required to complete three shifts a semester and ensure you stay up to date.

 WHEN can I volunteer?

 There are two training events every year at the start each academic semester.
-To find out when the next session will be taking place or to get your name on the next semester’s training, please email us.
+To find out when the next session will be taking place or to get your name on the next semester’s mailing list, please email us.

 WHAT support are you given as a volunteer?